Ahmed Fadhl al-Qumindan: Family

 Ahmed Fadl bin Ali bin Muhsin Al-Abdali, a poet and prince, was born in the city of Al-Hawtah, which was the capital of the Sultanate of Lahej at the time of his birth.
 He spent the majority of his life residing in the city, maintaining a profound attachment to it.
-Historical records indicate that he was born in the year 1302 in the Islamic calendar, corresponding to 1884 or 1885 in the Gregorian calendar.
+Historical records indicate that he was born in the year 1302 of the Islamic calendar, corresponding to 1884 or 1885 in the Gregorian calendar.
 However, alternative sources suggest that he was born in 1303 AH.
 Additionally, the poet himself mentions that he was born on the morning of the 15th of Sha'ban in the year 1299 AH, which corresponds to July 1, 1882.

 His lineage can be traced back to the Al-Abdali family, who ruled the Sultanate of Lahij for over two centuries.
 The family's ascension to power commenced amidst the political upheaval following the dissolution of the First Ottoman Empire in Yemen.
 They established authority in Lahij and Aden as a sheikhdom in the 1730s.
 By the early nineteenth century, the Abdali Sultanate had become an ally of the British colonial powers in southern Yemen and was incorporated into the Aden Protectorate.